sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 - we're not describing a "new database system" but a way to make every "new database system" add functionality to the system rather than be independent of it.

+what are the goals of standardization?
+- external inspection
+- labor deduplication
+- increased access (and so it can't be complicated)
+- interoperability

+what are the traditional costs of standardization?
+- flexibility
+- learning curve

 Acknowledgements (make sure to double check spelling!!!):
 * Lauren E. Wool
 * Gaby Hayden